hbmallampati/Hotel-recommendation-system/README.md

 # Hotel-recommendation-system
-Recommendation system is a useful tool that takes into account an individual's opinion in order to identify their contents more correctly and selectively.
-Due to the abundance of internet information, the growth rate of online hotel searching has been significantly faster in recent years, making this online hotel searching a very challenging work.Travelers' reviews replace word-of-mouth, but searching becomes a time-consuming job dependent on user preferences.
-Reviews scraped from tourists visiting sites are a popular and useful source of information for hotel suggestions, but little attention has been made to how to show reviewers' reviews in a comprehensible style.
-As a result, our project has focused on predicting ratings for the hotels based on reviewer comments and establishing a recommendation system that proposes the top three hotels in the area that are exclusive to the user, taking into account the aforementioned tendencies.
+The vast amount of information on the internet has made online hotel searching a daunting task.
+As a result, recommendation systems have become valuable tools that allow individuals to receive personalized content based on their opinions.
+Traveler reviews have become a popular source of information for hotel suggestions.
+This project aims to predict hotel ratings based on reviewer comments and create a recommendation system that suggests the top 'n' hotels in the area based on the user's preferences.

 ### Steps
 1. Predict ratings: Predicting ratings for hotels based on reviewer comments by using K-means clustering algorithm.
+The reviews will be subjected to sentiment analysis, and machine learning algorithms will be applied to anticipate the rating of the comments and classify them into various rating groups.
 2. Spark recommendation model: Building an Apache Spark model to generate recommendations for hotels using Alternating Least Squares algorithm.
+The use of collaborative filtering will enable the suggestion of the listing to the user by generating a feature matrix based on the user reviews ratings, which are calculated through sentiment analysis to anticipate properties that are suitable for the user.

 ### System
 #### 1. Data pre-processing: